Good morning everyone,

 - Dylusions Sprays- Campso Teal, Cut Grass, London Blue, Polished Jade (Can use acrylic paints or any other sprays)

 - Mont Marte Acrylic Paint- cerulean blue (can use any brand or chalk paints as well)

-- Inka gold Old Silver or any other wax based pain to highlight the texture.
+- Inka gold Old Silver or any other wax based paint to highlight the texture.

 - Embellishments of your choice

 Apply a layer of mod podge on the lid and four sides of the box.
 This layer needn’t be thick and go side by side, sticking randomly torn pieces of newspaper.
 You can over lap them.

 Step 2: Cut pieces of gauze/cheesecloth and stick it randomly creasing it on all sides over the paper using a little mod podge.